 Application: Compulsory for all cars of Groups 1, 2, 3 and 4 (except in rallies).
 It is permitted to make a hole in a series-production seat to allow the passing of a safety belt.

-Wearing of two shoulder straps, one abdominal strap and two straps between the legs: fixation points on the body: two for the abdominal strap, two or eventually two symmetrical to the seat for the shoulder straps, two for the straps between the legs.
+Wearing of two shoulder straps, one abdominal strap and two straps between the legs: fixation points on the body: two for the abdominal strap, two or eventually one symmetrical in relation to the seat for the shoulder straps, two for the straps between the legs.